 At Jefferson Health, our orthopedic surgeons who specialize in the hands, wrists and elbows will evaluate your condition and recommend the best treatment option, whether nonsurgical (medications, cortisone injections, rest, etc.) or surgical (joint fusion or join replacement and reconstruction).

 Diagnosing & Treating Rheumatoid Arthritis

 A chronic autoimmune disease that typically affects the small joints in your hands and feet, rheumatoid arthritis (RA) causes a painful swelling that can eventually result in bone erosion and joint deformity.

 If you or your primary care physician believe you have rheumatoid arthritis, Jefferson's highly respected rheumatologists offer the latest methods for diagnosis, management and treatment, including blood tests, medication, therapy, exercise and surgery.

-Chronic Pain Management and Counseling for Arthritic Conditions
+Chronic Pain Management & Counseling for Arthritic Conditions

 For chronic pain management and counseling, our pain management-trained anesthesiologists, psychologists and nurses offer the latest advances in both technological and psychological treatments.
 We provide you with a comprehensive, pain-focused evaluation and offer leading-edge treatments such as nerve root block therapy, long-term intraspinal infusions and radiofrequency neurotomy.